 The original Spacewar PDP-1 was retired in 1975 and put in storage at DEC's Northboro warehouse, where it serves as a parts source for the similar machine now on display at Digital's Computer Museum in Marlboro, MA.
 At this writing, DEC engineer Stan Schultz and I are trying to put the original Spacewar! back into operating condition.
 So far, all attempts at finding the original control boxes have been futile; we will probably build replicas (the plastic Atari joysticks we have now got no class).

-Jack Dennis is a Professor of Science in the Electrical Engineering Department at MIT.
+Jack Dennis is a Professor of

 John McKenzie, the chief engineer, is retired, but over the past year or so has been helping to restore the TX-O and PDP-1 to life at the Computer Museum.

 And what of the Hingham Institute?
 Wayne Wiitanen has recently

 become a Senior Research Scientist at the General Motors Research

 Laboratory, where he is happily designing eyes for robots.
 Slug,